Do you have critical parents that can’t stop criticizing you?

 The criticisms are never about you, so don’t take them personally.

-Most parents see their children as the extension of themselves.
+Most parents see their children as an extension of themselves.
 Whatever they are criticizing you for is what they don’t want to see in themselves too.
 Know that as children, we kind of trigger problems that our parents don’t want to face and hence the criticisms.
 They don’t want you to be the lazy or bad child that your grandparents see them as.

 And sometimes, parents just don’t know how hurtful their words are and how sensitive their children are.
 Just recently, my dad called me stupid for eating the rice dumpling before a meal.
 Then after realizing what he had just said, he clarified not stupid as in really stupid and we laughed about it.